COVID‑19 Info for Grad Students and Postdocs

-No. If you are unable to plan for a required 14-day isolation period upon arrival at Dalhousie from an area covered by travel restrictions, you are encouraged to consider deferring your start date.
+No. If you are unable to plan for a required 14-day isolation period upon arrival at Dalhousie from an area covered by travel restrictions, you are encouraged to consider deferring your start date or starting your activities remotely.
 Please contact your supervisor or graduate coordinator for more information.

 Is FGS still accepting applications for Graduate Student Conference Travel grants?

 All non-essential university travel has been suspended, so FGS is only accepting travel grant applications to cover registration costs for virtual conferences.